Tiger & Bunny

 Tiger & Bunny (stylized in all caps) is a 2011 Japanese anime superhero television series produced by Sunrise and directed by Keiichi Sato.
 The screenplay was written by Masafumi Nishida with original character design by Masakazu Katsura.
 The series began its broadcast run in Japan on April 3, 2011 on Tokyo MX, followed by rebroadcasts on BS11 and MBS, and ended on September 17, 2011.
 Viz Media simulcast the series on Hulu and Anime News Network.
-It is set in a futuristic city where heroes fight crime while promoting corporate sponsors.
+It is set in a futuristic city where heroes fight crime while promoting corporate sponsors in a popular TV show, "Hero TV".
 The series focuses on the old-fashioned hero Kotetsu T. Kaburagi "Wild Tiger" and the rookie hero Barnaby Brooks Jr. "Bunny", who are forced to work together by their employers.

 The series was mainly created by producer Masayuki Ozaki, who wanted to create a drama to appeal to several demographics by using several kinds of superheroes and balance the bond between the contrasting Kotetsu and Barnaby.
 Critical response to the anime praised its production values and portrayal of superheroes.

-A one-shot manga drawn by Masakazu Katsura was published in Shueisha's Weekly Young Jump magazine on August 4, 2011 and the production of two films based on the series were announced during a special event on November, 2011.
+A one-shot manga drawn by Masakazu Katsura was published in Shueisha's Weekly Young Jump magazine on August 4, 2011 and the production of two films based on the series were announced during a special event in November 2011.
 The first film, entitled Tiger & Bunny: The Beginning was released on September 22, 2012.
 The second film, Tiger & Bunny: The Rising, was released on February 8, 2014.

 A second season by Bandai Namco Pictures was released on Netflix on April 8, 2022 as an original net animation.